 Tenants have a legal right to safe, sanitary living conditions.
-When a landlord fails to maintain a rental property, tenants can report the defects, withhold rent, arrange their own repairs, or pursue legal action.
+When a landlord fails to maintain a rental property, tenants can report the defects, bring a rent escrow action, seek a court order for repair-and-deduct, or pursue legal action.
 The key to any of these remedies is documentation: written notice to the landlord, photographs of the problem, and records of every communication.
 This article explains what habitability standards require, what remedies Minnesota tenants can pursue, and how to protect your position if a dispute escalates.

 What Are Habitability Standards and Why Do They Matter?